grame-cncm/faust/architecture/osclib/faust/readme.txt

 with several parameters are rejected and parameters with a parameter other than a float value too.

+*** 'get' message ***
 The library provides a simple support for querying the system with a 'get' message that can be sent to any valid OSC address.
-The 'get' message is propagated to every node that respond with its osc address and current values (value, min and max).
+The 'get' message is propagated to every terminal node that responds with its osc address and current values (value, min and max).

+*** 'hello' message ***
+The library provides a simple support for modules discovery with a 'hello' message that can be sent to any module root address.
+The module responds with its root address, followed by its IP address, followed by the UDP ports numbers (listening port, output port, error port).
+See the note about network management below for ports numbering scheme.

 -----------------------------------------------------------------